STI Testing for Straight Men Is Way More Lax Than It Is for Women, so That’s Cool

 I don't think it's too much to ask for male partners to take it upon themselves to be screened regularly—both to protect themselves and the women they supposedly care about, for whom the consequences can be pretty damn dire.

-However, Dr. Leone thinks we’re missing an opportunity to reverse the current STI trends by taking this approach.
+However, Dr. Leone thinks we're missing an opportunity to reverse the current STI trends by taking this approach.
 Men on average have 6.1 opposite-sex sexual partners throughout their lives (while women have 4.2 opposite-sex sexual partners), per the National Center for Health Statistics.
 And 21 percent of men have had 15 or more opposite-sex sexual partners, compared to just 10 percent of women.
-“You could argue that if you did screen [straight] men, you could drive down the rates a lot faster in women and reduce the consequences even more,” Dr. Leone says.
-“I think it’s blindsided to talk about it only as a female issue.”
-Hear, hear—especially since the approach seems to prioritize women’s ability to have children over anything else.
+"You could argue that if you did screen [straight] men, you could drive down the rates a lot faster in women and reduce the consequences even more," Dr. Leone says, adding that it's short-sighted to talk about it as if it's an issue that only impacts women.
+Hear, hear—especially since the approach seems to prioritize women's ability to have children over anything else.

 Experts also argue that if a woman tests positive for an STD, there are expedited partner therapy programs in place that allow her partner to be treated at the same time, without visiting a doctor.
 Two birds, one stone.
 But again, there's an expectation for the woman to do all of the heavy lifting in this scenario—and honestly, don't we do enough of that when it comes to sex?
 I don't think it's too much to ask for male partners to take it upon themselves to be screened regularly—both to protect themselves and the women they supposedly care about, for whom the consequences can be pretty damn dire.